swdavey/mysqlrouter/README.md

 ### Test Setup
 In order to represent a production deployment the follwing architectural topology was created in a single virtual network in the Oracle Cloud.

+![GitHub Logo] (/testTopology.png "Test Topology")

 * Front End
   * Comprising a single virtual machine working as a client sending cURL requests to the application tier and receiving responses accordingly.
+  * MySQL 8.0.20 was installed in order to test the HA implementation of MySQL Router without having to go via the application server.
+In production this would not be required.
 * Application Tier
   * Comprising a single virtual machine that hosts a RESTful Java application running in a JBoss Wildfly applicaton server.
 The application accepts the cURL requests from the client and in order to service these requests connects to the database tier via the highly available router tier.
 * Router Tier